meangrape/fdb-wiki/Docker-and-CCACHE-Setup-instructions.md

 done
 ```

+For this to work you need to first install [fsevent-tools](https://github.com/ggreer/fsevents-tools) which you can install through [Homebrew](https://brew.sh).

+These instructions assume that your source directory is under `~/foundationdb`.

-You can run it like this:
+You can now run it like this:
 ```
 ssync.sh -H <IP of the dev vm> -l <PATH to local fdb source> -r <PATH to the fdb source on dev vm>
 ```